 Should you get public or private health insurance in Germany?

-Not everyone is able to choose between public and private insurance, but for those who do have the power to decide, which is right for you will depend on your personal situation.
+Not everyone is free to choose between public and private insurance, but for those who do have the power to decide, which is right for you will depend on your personal situation.
 This article looks at some of the most important factors to consider for people who are: